Fingringhoe Wick nature reserve

 Fingringhoe is a wonderful place to visit at any time of year

-The best views of the estuary birds are during the autumn and winter months.
-We recommend the two hours either side of the high tide provides visitors with the best views of the waders.
+The hides offer the best views of estuary wildlife, particularly in autumn and winter, with two hours either side of high tide providing the optimum viewing conditions for waders.